Automated Market Makers for Decentralized Finance (DeFi): Existing models for prediction market makers

 \subsection{Logarithmic market scoring rules (LMSR)}

 {\em Market scoring rules} are commonly used to overcome the thin market and the irrational participation problems discussed in the preceding section.
-Market scoring rule based automated market makers implicitly/explicitly maintain prices for all assets at certain prices and are willing to trade on every assets.
-In recent years, Hanson's logarithmic market scoring rules (LMSR) automated market maker \cite{hanson2003combinatorial,hanson2007logarithmic} has become the de facto automated market maker mechanisms for prediction markets.
+Market scoring rule based automated market makers (AMM) implicitly/explicitly maintain prices for all assets at certain prices and are willing to trade on every assets.
+In recent years, Hanson's logarithmic market scoring rules (LMSR) AMM \cite{hanson2003combinatorial,hanson2007logarithmic} has become the de facto AMM mechanisms for prediction markets.

-Let $X$ be an independent random variable with a finite outcome space $\Omega$.
+Let $X$ be a random variable with a finite outcome space $\Omega$.
 Let ${\bf p}$ be a reported probability estimate for the random variable $X$.
 That is, $\sum_{\omega\in\Omega}{\bf p}(\omega)=1$.
 In order to study rational behavior (decision) with fair fees, Good \cite{good1992rational} defined a reward function with the logarithmic market scoring rule (LMSR) as follows:

 where $b>0$ is a constant.
 A participant in the market may choose to change the current probability estimate ${\bf p}_1$ to a new estimate ${\bf p}_2$.
 This participant will be rewarded $s_\omega({\bf p}_2)-s_\omega({\bf p}_1)$ if the outcome $\omega$ happens.
 Thus the participant would like to maximize his expected value (profit)